vasveena/amazon-emr-ttt-workshop/docs/day3/emroneks/exercise.md

 ### Create the EMR on EKS virtual clusters

-Go to the CloudFormation Web Console (AWS Web Console -> Search for CloudFormation -> Right click -> Open in new tab) and see if you have the CloudFormation stack named "emr-on-eks" deployed in your AWS event engine accounts.
+Go to the [CloudFormation Web Console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filteringStatus=active&filteringText=&viewNested=true&hideStacks=false) (Right click -> Open Link in New Tab) and see if you have the CloudFormation stack named "emr-on-eks" deployed in your AWS event engine accounts.

 ![ee - 1](images/ee-1.png)